lod-softworks/.github/README.md

-# .github
+# Lod Softworks

-Public facing GitHub profile for Lod Softworks LLC
+Lod Softworks is a small software shop from Utah, USA.
+For more information visit [https://www.lodsoftworks.com](www.lodsoftworks.com).